- A gross income of $250,000 or more per annum in each of the previous two financial years; or

 Geologically the area is dominated by Devonian age meta-igneous and meta-sedimentary rocks, igneous rocks of Cretaceous and Tertiary age, and an unconformable cover sequence of Tertiary sedimentary rocks and gravels.

-Known gold mineralsiation is associated with veins, skarns and large-scale faults and is considered analagous to other Tintina Province Intrusive Related Gold occurrences.
+Known gold mineralisation is associated with veins, skarns and large-scale faults and is considered analogous to other Tintina Province Intrusive Related Gold occurrences.

 The urgent need for supply and processing diversification has been repeatedly highlighted.
 The US used to have a healthy antimony market, which has since been reduced to nothing.
-The American Congress approved US$30.6 billion for munitions during fiscal 2024, US$5.8 billion more than 2023, and the industry was already experiencing supply shortages that will now be severely exacerbated.
+The American Congress approved US$30.6 billion for munitions during fiscal 2024, US$5.8 billion more than 2023, and the industry was already experiencing supply shortages that will now be severely exacerbated by the ban.

 Felix Mineral Resources